Fushikian is an educational institution for business executives

 Emperor: Who are you who are standing before me?

 Bodhidharma: I know not (fushiki).

-Our program is, therefore, designed, not only to add a new stock of knowledge, but also to transform cognitive schemes that we unconsciously depend on in our daily life.
-To put it differently, it aims to upgrade the Operating System (OS) of the human mind itself instead of just feeding a new set of data.
+Our program is, therefore, designed, not only to add a new stock of knowledge, but also to change cognitive schemes that we unconsciously depend on in our daily life.
+To put it differently, we are expecting students to be humble in the first place, because unless we are humble, it may be difficult to learn.
 Throughout the program, students are encouraged to know more about themselves and acquire a capacity to make better judgment on complex issues that require examination from multiple points of view.

 Profile of the Founder and Head of Fushiki-juku

-Dr. Iwao Nakatani (Ph.D. in Economics, Harvard University in 1973) is the founder and Chairman of Fushiki-an and Head of Fushiki-juku.
-He is also Chairman of the Board of Counselors of Mitsubishi UFJ Research and Consulting Co., Ltd, one of the leading think tanks in Japan, and is Emeritus Professor of Hitotsubashi University.
+Dr. Iwao Nakatani (Ph.D. in Economics, Harvard University in 1973, and Emeritus Professor of Hitotsubashi University) is the founder and Chairman of Fushiki-an and Head of Fushiki-juku.

-Dr. Nakatani is the author of a large number of best selling books and articles, including Introduction to Macroeconomics, one of the best-selling macroeconomics textbooks in Japan, Why is Capitalism Self-collapsing?, and The World After Capitalism.
-In 1988, he won the Ishibashi Tanzan Prize for his influential paper, “Japan’s Choice as a Responsible Nation,” published in the ASTEION.
+Dr. Nakatani is the author of a large number of best-selling books and articles, including Introduction to Macroeconomics, one of the best-selling macroeconomics textbooks in Japan, Why is Capitalism Self-collapsing?, and The World After Capitalism.
+In 2018, he published Can AI Capitalism Save the Human Race?.

 The following is a sample of the companies that have participated in Fushiki-juku: